[5 MIN READ]

-Vaccines have been a hot topic lately – mostly relating to when a vaccine for coronavirus (COVID-19) will be available.
-But, it’s not the only vaccine you should have top-of-mind right now, especially if you are an older adult or a parent of a younger child.
+Vaccines have been a hot topic lately – mostly relating to the vaccines for coronavirus (COVID-19).
+But those aren’t the only vaccines you should have top-of-mind right now, especially if you are an older adult or a parent of a younger child.

 “Vaccines play a critical role in helping keep us healthy and well,” explains Dr. Aaron Beck at Providence.
 “After all, we’ve seen the effect not having a vaccine can have on our society.
 Make sure you stay up to date with the recommended vaccine schedule for yourself or for your child.”